SimonWoodtli/zet/20240104124550/README.md

 Both these methods eliminate the use of fail2ban since we created an almost ghost server (V1) or a ghost server (V2).
 In other words no more port scanning, brute forcing are happening since the server is not targetable.
+However as a backup security measurement it still doesn't hurt to use it.

 1. Best practice V1: Use firewall to only allow ssh connections from specific IPs. (good if your client has a static public IP, otherwise annoying to keep